 This may see people returning to their cars over other forms of transport, which will create strain on road networks.
 It may also see people seek out alternate forms of transport e.g. active transport such as bikes and alternative mobility devices such as e-scooters.
 While this is positive for health and wellbeing, congestion and environmental reasons, the existing network of bike routes across inner metro Melbourne are not well connected or consistent in quality.
 This creates barriers for less experienced bike riders to take up this form of transport given perceptions, both real and perceived, of safety.
-There are also barriers to widespread take-up of alternative mobility devices such as e-scooters due to current Victorian Government regulations.
+There are also barriers to widespread take-up of alternative mobility devices such as e-scooters, albeit promising progress is being made through a trial recently announced by the State Government.